HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 | User can log in using login.gov | Complete
 | Users with appropriate privileges can manage users | Complete
 | Users can upload data files by section and quarter | Complete
-| Users with appropriate privileges can download files that were previously uploaded     | Complete
+| Users with appropriate privileges can download files that were previously uploaded     | In Review
 |Create production environment | In Progress

 ## Release 1 (fka OFA MVP) Scope